chatswithjc/godisgood/content/en/docs/book/lost-or-lonely.md

 The narrow gate is so, because it requires you to leave all your human baggage at the door!
 Can you see the image?
 The door is narrow, you can not fit through it with your big luggage!

 Jesus reduced the BIG 10 to 2, and the 2 to 1: LOVE.
-(Matthew 22: 37, 38-The Message) You can not love God, yourself, or people, unless you accept the love of God, first!
+(Matthew 22: 37, 38) You can not love God, yourself, or people, unless you accept the love of God, first!
 You can not keep the BIG 10 unless you learn to love from God Himself!
-(1 John 4: 19-The Message) The human attempt to obey God is human baggage at the door!
+(1 John 4: 19) The human attempt to obey God is human baggage at the door!

 By human baggage I imply all of your GOOD and BAD deeds.
 All your goodness, intentions, resolutions, and EFFORTS to be good!
 The narrow gate requires freedom from human baggage, that can only be found in God!
 Surrendering is the answer to the challenge of the “narrow gate,” not trying to obey God!
 When you surrender to God, He transforms your heart, your tendencies, and you find yourself obeying God, and responding to life like He would!